spotinst/help/src/docs/administration/notification-center/event-policies/create.md

      <details>
       <summary markdown="span">More about conditions and condition sets</summary>

-     * A <i>Condition Set</i> is a group of one or more Conditions.
-When there are multiple condition sets, they relate to each other with an OR operation.
+     * A <i>Condition Set</i> is a group of one or more conditions.
+When there are multiple condition sets, they relate to each other with an <i>OR</i> operation.
      * A <i>Condition</i> is a rule within a condition set.
 Multiple conditions within a condition set, relate to each other with an AND operation.

        <img width="583" alt="eventpolicy-createcompute-1" src="https://github.com/user-attachments/assets/0f6692fa-d0dd-4257-927f-120a2d4d3685">